stratosnet/ecosystem/README.md

   located at `data/img/<project_id>/<project_image_name.svg>`
 - There must be 2-5 preview images in total, located at `data/img/<project_id>/previewImages/`
 - `metadata` field is optional.
 Current supported input are all included in the example below.
+- `tags` should be 1-3 tags that are most related to the project.
+It will be used to categorize projects for filter
 - For smart contract, it's nice to have a verified source code on block explorer.
 - Project have to use Stratos Ecosystem components like Stratos Chain or Stratos Decentralized Storage
 - Project should have clear signs of activity, either traffic on the network, activity on GitHub, or community buzz.